algorithmiaio/sample-apps/recipes/horizon-detector/readme.md

 pip install Pillow
 ```

-Detailed instructions can be found in [How to Rotate Images in Python Using a Horizon Detection Algorithm](http://blog.algorithmia.com/how-to-rotate-images-in-python-using-a-horizon-detection-algorithm/).
+Detailed instructions can be found in the [blog post](http://blog.algorithmia.com/how-to-rotate-images-in-python-using-a-horizon-detection-algorithm/).

 ## How To Run the Script